JayTwoLab/QPing/README.md

 ![](markdown-data/qping.png)

-- Ping class for Qt 5
+- Ping class for Qt 5 or 6

 - You can check the response by shooting the ping.